ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Adam Tunnah
     jobtitle: Costing Engineer
     bio: >-
-      Adam is our costing king who's expertise is driving down costs to secure new business.
+      Adam is our costing king whos expertise is driving down costs to secure new business.
 His role is to carry out costings for parts by obtaining prices from suppliers and studying customer drawings to understand labour time.
 After joining in 2018 through an Apprenticeship scheme, Adam has